ChimeHQ/TextViewBenchmark/README.md

 ## Results

 I'm using macOS 14 beta, so that may be a factor.
-But, what I can say is TextKit 1 is extremely fast and TextKit 2... continues to have some room for improvement.
+Based on these tests, TextKit 1 is extremely fast and TextKit 2 actually even a small amount faster!

 ## Contributing and Collaboration